mgimond/Colby-summer-git-workshop-2021/README.md

+---
-# Intro to Git and Github
+title: Intro to Git and Github
+---

 ## Installing Git